Running 101: Formnatural running running form running science

 What is Good Form?

-To run efficiently, you have to understand your body and how it naturally moves across a surface with as little muscular force as possible.
-Along those lines, the tenants of good running form include running with short strides and a quick cadence, landing lightly on the midfoot/forefoot area (the ball of the foot, but not the toes), and quickly lifting your foot off the ground instead of pushing off with excessive muscle force.
+To run efficiently, you have to understand your body and how to allow it to move naturally with as little muscular force as possible.
+The tenants of good running form are really easy when you break them down, and the first step is always keep in mind running with short strides and a quick cadence, landing lightly on the midfoot/forefoot area (the ball of the foot to the start of the heel, but not too far forward (on the toes) or too far back on the heel.
+Landing centered and quickly lifting your foot off the ground instead of pushing off with excessive muscle force is one of the most overlooked parts of good running, and the most important.

-A slight forward lean and a relaxed arm swing are also key components.
+To help encourage a good, balanced and athletic position start with a a slight forward lean and a relaxed arm swing.
+This will set you up to land balanced and "lift" rather than "push" through your stride.
 To view an example of good running form in action click on the “Run Right” video here.

 To illustrate what Newton Running calls the “Land-Lever-Lift” technique, take the simple test of running barefoot across a smooth floor.
 More than likely, you’re naturally going to land lightly at your midfoot/forefoot and quickly pick up your foot to start a new stride.
 Your body doesn’t allow you to land on your heels because it isn’t engineered to accommodate the blunt force trauma of repeated heel striking.